Vasilisa the Beautiful

 Vasilisa the Beautiful (Василиса Прекрасная) or Vasilisa the Fair is a Russian fairy tale collected by Alexander Afanasyev in Narodnye russkie skazki.

 Synopsis

 A merchant's wife dies, leaving behind an 8-year-old daughter named Vasilisa.
 Before her death, the merchant's wife gives Vasilisa a doll with her blessing.
-This doll is not simple: if it is given something to eat, it can help its owner out of trouble.
+The doll has a secret: if it is given something to eat, it can help its owner out of trouble.
 The merchant eventually remarries to a widow with two daughters the same age as Vasilisa.
 The new wife dislikes her stepdaughter, giving her various backbreaking jobs, but the doll does all the work for Vasilisa.
 When Vasilisa grows up, all the suitors in the city begin to woo her.
 The stepmother refuses everyone, proclaiming that she would not give up her youngest before her elders.